Racial color blindness: Criticism

-Sociologist Eduardo Bonilla-Silva writes that majority groups use color-blindness to avoid discussing racism and discrimination.
+Bonilla-Silva writes that majority groups in the United States use color-blindness to avoid discussing racism and discrimination.
 This is supported by sociologist Jason Rodriquez who writes that color-blindness is a way to disconnect race from discussions of inequality in society.
 Within a color-blind society, majority groups also tend to disconnect from their own race as a way of absolving blame of harm caused by their place in a hierarchy.
 Color-blindness can be seen as a way to undermine minority hardships, as it used to argue that the United States is a meritocracy, in which people succeed only because they work hard and not their privilege.
 John R. Logan has disagreed with this notion of meritocracy, as the average black or Hispanic household earning more than $75,000 still live in a less affluent neighborhood than a white household earning less than $40,000 and poverty rates are higher for minorities.

+Where the existence of majority-majority and majority-minority areas in the post-civil rights era were regarded as other than the result of racial discrimination, Bonilla-Silva countered other factors underlying residential segregation were ignored, such as the attitude of realtors, bankers, and sellers.
+Racial disparities once explained in terms of biology, began being discussed in terms of culture, including explanations such as "this race has too many babies".
+"Culture" in this framework is seen as something fixed and hard to change.
+One example form of rhetoric used in this framework is the argument, "if Irish, Jews (or other ethnic groups) have 'made it', how come black people have not?".
+Some no longer view racism as a problem under this belief and see government programs targeting race as no longer necessary due to the avoidance of racism.
+Bonilla-Silva describes naturalization as a frame that portrays racism as a natural outcome of individuals' choices, and "just the way things are".
+While Bonna-Silva himself disagrees with these as "minimization of racism", these are views common among supporters of racial color blindness.

-Amy Ansell of Bard College argues that color-blindness operates under the assumption that we are living in a world that is "post-race", where race no longer matters.
+Amy Ansell of Bard College argues that color-blindness in the United States and South Africa operates under the assumption that their societies are "post-race", where race no longer matters.
 She argues this is not true and if it was that race would not be taken into consideration even when trying to address inequality or remedy past wrongs.

-Abstract liberalism utilizes themes from political and economic liberalism, such as meritocracy and the free market, to argue against the strong presence of racism.
+Abstract liberalism utilizes themes from political and economic liberalism, such as meritocracy and the free market, to argue against the strong presence of racism in America.
 Some suggest it results in people being for equality in principle but against government action to implement equality, described by some sociologists as laissez-faire racism.